kshahar/pylaunchy/doc/source/install.rst

 Requirements
 --------------
-* Download and install Python 2.5 from
+* Download and install Python 2.7 from
   `www.python.org <http://www.python.org>`_ .
-* Make sure you have Launchy 2.1.2
+* Make sure you have Launchy 2.5 and above

 Using the installer (PyLaunchy-|version|.exe)
 ----------------------------------------------